rabih-haddad/HADDAD/Tools-Apps/VMwhiz/Release/README.md

 ## **Release notes**

 **Update 0.9.2 - April 10, 2025**
-- Fix a bug installing Hyper-V feature on Windows server #11
+- Fixed a bug installing Hyper-V feature on Windows server #11
-- Fix a bug where an error occurs when the application starts refreshing the dropdown list of existing VMs #12
+- Fixed a bug where an error occurs when the application starts refreshing the dropdown list of existing VMs #12

 ##